 Add the sliced ramps and crisped jowl and gently stir in just enough buttermilk to make the dry ingredients adhere into a soft ball of dough.
 Do not mix any more than absolutely necessary.
 It’s OK if the dough is not completely homogeneous at this point – the kneading with take care of any lumps or unincorporated ingredients.

 Turn the dough out onto a well-floured surface.
 Dust your hands with flour and gently fold the dough on itself just until all the ingredients are evenly incorporated.
 Add a little flour to the kneading surface as you go if the dough is too sticky.
 Be careful not to overwork the dough.

 Using a rolling pin well-dusted with flour, roll out the dough until about 3/4-inch thick.
 Cut the biscuits with a sharp biscuit cutter or 3-inch diameter tin can with both ends cut out.
 Do not use a glass or jar to cut the biscuits.
 It’s important to make sharp, clean cut if you want your biscuits to raise high and flaky and a glass will pinch the edges of the biscuits together.

-When you have cut all the biscuits you can from the sheet of dough, gently knead the leftover portion back together into a mass.
+When you have cut all the biscuits you can from the sheet of dough, gently knead the leftover portion back together into a mass using as few turns as possible.
 Again, roll the dough 3/4 inch thick and cut the remaining biscuits.

 Lightly grease a baking sheet and arrange the cut biscuits spaced evenly on it, about 2 inches apart.